Jim Matthews (politician)

 James R. Matthews is an American politician from the state of Pennsylvania, and is a member of the Republican Party.
 He is a former member of the Montgomery County Board of Commissioners, and was the unsuccessful 2006 Republican nominee for Lieutenant Governor of Pennsylvania as Lynn Swann's running mate.

 Personal life

-Matthews graduated from La Salle College High School and attended College of the Holy Cross on a scholarship from the United States Navy.
+After attending La Salle College High School, Matthews graduated from the College of the Holy Cross in Worcester, Massachusetts, on a U.S. Navy scholarship.
 After serving in the Navy, Matthews entered the mortgage business and later earned an appointment as a mortgage lending officer with the Veterans Administration (VA) in Philadelphia.
 After leaving the VA, he returned to the private sector and later started his own mortgage business in 1990.
 Matthews is the brother of former MSNBC talk-show host Chris Matthews.